a-adeyori/Wordle-2.0/README.md

 ## Description

-This project is an added update on the wordle acquied by New work times
+This project is an added update on the wordle game, acquied by New work times, buit on a console

 ## Features